Taxation of international executives

 Under the Belgian expatriate special income tax regime, moving costs (duly justified with invoices) upon arrival in/leaving from Belgium are to be considered as costs proper to the employer (no ceiling applicable).

-These moving costs cover the expenses related to moving expatriate’s personal belongings (from the home country to Belgium and vice-versa), including costs for prospecting real estate in Belgium.
+These moving costs cover the expenses related to moving expatriate’s personal belongings (from the home country/territory to Belgium and vice-versa), including costs for prospecting real estate in Belgium.
 Lump-sum allowances or reimbursements of moving expenses that can not be justified with invoices always are to be considered as taxable in the hands of the employee.

 Under the Belgian expatriate special income tax regime, first arrival costs (duly justified with invoices) are to be considered as costs proper to the employer (no ceiling applicable) under certain conditions.